AP Photo/J. Scott Applewhite

 Sen. Chuck Schumer isn’t known for his support of the Second Amendment.
 He’s a gun-grabber from way back, after all.

-However, right now he’s apparently got his sights set on something else entirely.
-You see, since a number of mass shooters of late have worn body armor, he feels it would be best if we private citizens had to go to the FBI, hat in hand, and ask pretty please before we purchase armor for our own personal use.
+However, right now he’s got his sights set on something else entirely.
+You see, since a number of mass shooters of late have worn body armor, Sen. Schumer feels it would be best if we private citizens had to go to the FBI, hat in hand, and ask pretty please before we purchase armor for personal use.

 Sen. Chuck Schumer on Sunday proposed new legislation to require the FBI to sign off on body armor sales to civilians.